 It differs in that the curriculum is entirely Ford focused.
 Ford commits many resources to this program and hopes to employ the students when they graduate.
 A very big difference in programs is that the ASSET students are actually sponsored by and employed by a participating dealership.
 This means that ASSET students can earn an income each semester.
 Because ASSET students are sponsored and ultimately hired by Ford/Lincoln dealerships, they must go through an application and interview process in order to participate.

 Another big difference is that the curriculum is set for each semester and the entire class goes through it together (the cohort model).
-The students will all receive an AA degree AND Ford STST (Service Technician Specialized Training) certificates in two years and one summer of study.
-Automotive classes start at 7:00 am and end at approximately 1:30.
+The students will earn an AS degree AND Ford STST (Service Technician Specialized Training) certificates in two years and one summer of study.
+Automotive classes typically start at 7:00 am and end at approximately 1:30.
 From 2:30 to approximately 5:40 the class will attend their general education classes.
-The trade-off to these long days in training is this: since the classes are only one-half semester in length, the ASSET students get to spend the other half of the semester working and potentially being paid at their sponsoring dealership.
+Classes are taken on campus three days a week.
+The trade-off to these long days in training is this: since the complete semester’s load is scheduled over three days, the ASSET students get to spend another 2-3 days each week throughout the semester working and potentially being paid at their sponsoring dealership.

-As you can see, this is a very intense academic load (the academic portion of the AA is basically completed in one year of study since the terms lengths are half-semester sessions rather than full semester length!) and students should be advised of this when they are trying to decide between ASSET and the traditional automotive program.
+As you can see, this is a very intense academic load and students should be advised of this when they are trying to decide between ASSET and the traditional automotive program.
 If one has a weak preparation in general studies, has to work while in school to survive, or have very “complicated” lives, ASSET may not be for them.
 Traditional program students, on the other hand, can take classes at the pace dictated by their lives rather than by the Ford-driven curriculum of ASSET.

 2. What are the requirements for the ASSET program?